RATING★ 7.5

 Final Editorial Recommendation

-Ultimately, Paththar is an interesting experiment that, while flawed, offers enough moments of creative spark to be worth a casual glance for the curious.
+Ultimately, Paththar is a rare gem that rewards the audience's attention with a profound and lasting impact.
 Whether you are drawn to it by the star power of Om Puri or the critical acclaim surrounding its release, Paththar is a film that demands to be seen on the largest screen possible.

 Advertisement